New

 30 CPEs

-Attackers are using new methods of compromising software supply chains that bypass traditional security controls multiple attack surfaces.
+Attackers are using new methods of compromising software supply chains that bypass traditional security controls across multiple attack surfaces.
 SEC568 offers comprehensive training, equipping you with the technical expertise to conduct precise product security assessments and risk analysis.
 Gain the knowledge and skills needed to protect your digital assets in a rapidly changing threat landscape.

 What You Will Learn